-New All-Fiber Network Will Deliver FiOS TV and FiOS Internet
+New All-Fiber Network Delivers FiOS TV and FiOS Internet

-In September, 2009, D.C.
-Mayor Adrian Fenty, Councilmember Mary M. Cheh, Eric E. Richardson, director of the D.C.
-Office of Cable Television and other key city leaders joined Verizon officials for the official launch of Verizon's network upgrade to all fiber optics in the District.
+In September, 2009, city leaders joined Verizon officials for the official launch of Verizon's network upgrade to all fiber optics in the District.

-According to the cable franchise agreement, Verizon will offer service within three years of the franchise's April 30 effective date to all residents in an initial service area that includes parts of the Barry Farms, Brightwood, Columbia Heights, Crestwood, Fort Stanton, Friendship Heights, Historic Anacostia, Petworth, Shepherd Park, Sheridan, Tenleytown, Van Ness and Woodley Park neighborhoods.
+Today, in accordance with the cable franchise agreement, Verizon offers service to residents and businesses in the initial service area that includes parts of the Barry Farms, Brightwood, Columbia Heights, Crestwood, Fort Stanton, Friendship Heights, Historic Anacostia, Petworth, Shepherd Park, Sheridan, Tenleytown, Van Ness and Woodley Park neighborhoods.
 Verizon will expand its service availability within six years to an extended service area that will include parts of the Adams Morgan, Benning, Benning Heights, Buzzard Point, Deanwood, Dupont Circle, Eastland Gardens, Ft.
 McNair, Lincoln Heights, Logan Circle, Shaw and Southwest Waterfront neighborhoods.
 Verizon will make its services available throughout the rest of the District within nine years.

 Learn moreabout FTTP construction in the District.

 Good Government Club